NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Keywords
 [keywords]: #keywords

-I wanted to keep the list of initial keywords short.
+We wanted to keep the list of initial keywords short.
 So by the time this RFC focuses on the formal aspects of doc-strings first.
 More keywords and features for them can be added later on.

 | Keyword     |  Description  | Note |
 | ---         |  ---          | --- |
 | `Example`   | Starts the Example-block.
 Often contains comprehensive code examples | |
 | `Type`      | Start the Type-block, it is any free text | Syntax may eventually be specified in the future. [preview](https://typednix.dev). |

-## Decision reasons

-### Why use `##` ?

-This is a quite big change to the existing documentation convention.
-The reason behind this: Better do it right when always being downwards compatible holds you back.
-We created a pro-con list in the sections below.

-### Additional `#`

-This provides distinction between regular comments and those who are actually doc-strings.

-### Start with description

-This allows for quick writing without the need for any complex block building

-### Block continuation

-This works like `Markdown` and allows for intuitive usage without knowledge of complex syntax rules.

 ### Blocks appear only once